News

 New Paper Explores How e-Participation Empowers Communities

 A new article entitled “e-Participation for community empowerment: a systematic literature review” has been published in Transforming Government: People, Process and Policy by Emerald Publishing.
-The study is authored by Aymen Boudebouz, with co-authorship from Joana Carvalho and António Tavares, from UNU-EGOV.
+The study is authored by Aymen Boudebouz, Joana Carvalho and António Tavares, from UNU-EGOV.

 The article examines how electronic participation (e-participation) fosters community empowerment through digital platforms that enable citizens to engage in governance processes.
 Based on a systematic literature review of 30 peer-reviewed studies published between 2000 and 2022, the research analyses initiatives across five policy domains: well-being and education, public policy and governance, urban planning, environmental sustainability, and human rights.